Florist vs Event Designer: What's The Difference? Choosing Your Role In the Wedding & Event Industry

 There are many facets to the floral and event design industry, so when starting a new business in this arena there are many decisions you’ll need to make right from the start.
 One of the biggest considerations (and often most confusing for those outside the industry) is whether you’ll work as a florist or an event designer.
 Or both!

-This is a conversation I’m constantly having with clients and other professionals, so I’ve included it in my online course and wanted to preview the discussion here on my blog today.
-If you’re thinking of starting your own business or are looking to grow your floral and event design offerings, explore my online Masterclass: The Business of Luxury Floral & Event Design.
+This is a conversation I’m constantly having with clients and other professionals, so I’ve included it in my online course and in-person Mastermind workshop and wanted to preview the discussion here on my blog today.
+If you’re thinking of starting your own business or are looking to grow your floral and event design offerings, explore my upcoming workshops, or my online Masterclass: The Business of Luxury Floral & Event Design.

 Purple Wisteria draped wedding reception designed by Eddie Zaratsian - photo by Jessica Claire Photography